Hexagon Special Projects Fellowship

 The fellowship recipient will receive the following:

-- Rent free access to the studio facilities for a period of six consecutive months between July in the calendar year the Fellowship is awarded and June of the following year.
+- Rent free access to Open Studio’s facilities for a period of six consecutive months between July in the calendar year the Fellowship is awarded and June of the following year.

 The fellowship recipient will be required to:

-- Provide the Studio with one fundraising proof.
+- Provide the studio with two fundraising prints.

 For our general eligibility guidelines, please click here.